Administrative Assistant

 - Experience working with a board of directors.

-- Experience developing board governance policies and procedures.
+- Experience developing policies and procedures.

 Conditions of Employment :